QCDIS/Hackathon25/README.md

-# Hackathon25
+# BioDT School and Hackathon 2025

-BioDT School and Hackathon 2025
+This is the central repository of training material that will be used during the BioDT School and Hackathon 2025.